Theories of Knowledge

 The subjectivity of truth doesn’t make it random or whimsical.
 Truth judgments depend on brains, and brains are ordered mechanisms.
 The form of the brain was selected by evolution to generate adaptive behavior, and every component of that form has a function relative to the function of the whole.

-We can develop a theory of those forms and functions, and that theory is meta-knowledge.
+We can develop a theory of those forms and functions, and that theory is formal knowledge.
 Based on that theory, we expect truth to be roughly convergent for different people, and we can define norms (such as principles of rationality) and common error patterns (fallacies) that apply to human beings generally, because they reflect the functions and malfunctions of mental processes.

 Ultimately, we are linked to the external world and other people through order.
 The brain is ordered, and the world is ordered.